madhubnsf/Notes/QC/6 Euler forumla.md

 e^{i\phi} = \cos \phi + i \sin\phi.
 ```

 This representation offers a compact way to capture both the magnitude and the phase of a complex number.
 For a normalized number (one with magnitude 1), the entire content is in the phase \(\phi\).
-Since the relative phase is the quantity that matters in quantum mechanics, \(e^{i\phi}\) becomes the natural choice.
+Since the relative phase is the quantity that matters in quantum mechanics, $\(e^{i\phi}\) becomes the natural choice.

 ---